Integrating Gamoteca with your current Learning Management System (LMS) allows:

 5. Copy the link of the game from Gamoteca

 On Gamoteca, select the game that you want to add to the course.
-Use the “Copy Invite URL” option from the menu.
+Click the "Play game" to publish the game and then click the “Copy game URL”.
 The URL will be automatically copied to your clipboard.

 Let’s go back to the LMS screen called “Adding a new Gamoteca”.
 Type in the name of the game, and on the Game URL section, paste the game URL you retrieved from Gamoteca above.